-Each of my drawings in process has its own drawing board and I stack them in a drawer.
-Each drawing board holds the artwork and reference photos I need to work on it and it makes a portable package that I can just pick up and take with me.
+Each drawing board holds the artwork and reference photos I need to work on it, and it makes a portable package that I can just pick up and take with me.

-- Galvanized flashing can be found at hardware stores and it comes in different widths and lengths.
+- Galvanized flashing is at hardware stores and it comes in different widths and lengths.
 You can buy several feet of the twelve inch wide variety for about eight dollars.
 I’ve found that a twelve inch wide magnetized strip down the middle of any size drawing board is very useful, so I use the that size on all my boards.

 - Tin snips are found at the hardware store too.
 You can get a pair for about six dollars.